 New Creation: When God Makes All Things New

 Isaiah doesn't end with judgment.
 He ends with new creation — and the language he uses proves that salvation is entirely God's work.
-"For behold, I create new heavens and a new earth, and the former things shall not be remembered or come into mind" (65:17).
+"See, I will create new heavens and a new earth.
+The former things will not be remembered, nor will they come to mind" (65:17).
 The verb is bārāʾ — "create."
 The same word used in Genesis 1:1.
 Only God is ever the subject of bārāʾ in the Old Testament.
 Humans never "create" in this sense.
 Salvation is not reformation; it is creation.
 It is not humanity improving itself; it is God making something entirely new.
 And if salvation is creation, then it depends wholly on the Creator — just as the first creation did.

 Isaiah's theology flows directly into the New Testament.
 The Servant Songs find fulfillment in Christ.
 The remnant theology explains why "not all Israel is Israel" (Romans 9:6).
 The potter and clay metaphor grounds Paul's argument for God's sovereign right to choose.
 Isaiah isn't background music for the gospel — Isaiah IS the gospel in seed form.